syntaxSizer/AngerComics/README.md

 #AngerComics
-is an android app about funny comic rage characters
+is an android app about funny comic anger characters